aws/amazon-chime-sdk-js/demos/serverless/README.md

 npm run deploy -- -r us-east-1 -b <my-bucket> -s <my-stack-name> -a meeting
 ```

-#### ChimeSDKMeetings vs Chime
+#### ChimeSDKMeetings Namespace vs Chime NameSpace
-If you want to use Chime Client for meetings we need to provide an additional parameter "-u false"
-This paramter is true by default as we want ChimeSDKMeetings to be the default client.
+The Chime and the ChimeSDKMeetings are both Amazon Chime's AWS clients to help builders create the Amazon Chime SDK meeting, attendees, enable transcription features and so on.
+Going forward, we will be using ChimeSDKMeetings client as the default client.

+For local development.....

+For serverless backend deployment, provide an additional parameter -u false if you want to use the Chime client over the ChimeSDKMeetings client.

 ```
 cd demos/serverless